 Fukushima

-Dana Village (English) Facebook (some English provided) Instagram Run by the daughter of a local melon farmer, serving local and organic food, including melons, in an old building in Nishiaizu.
-Hachidory has a writeup here and lists them as a totally vegan property, although their Facebook says vegan/vegetarian.
+Dana Village (English) Facebook (some English provided) Instagram Organic farm/accommodation/holistic community run by the daughter of a local melon farmer, serving local and organic food, including melons, in an old building in Nishiaizu.
+Hachidory has a writeup here and lists them as a totally vegan property.
 Pets allowed.

 Hotel Hamatsu Located in Koriyama.
 It’s reported that this hotel has catered vegan food at events (prearranged in Japanese) so would presumably be able to accommodate vegan guests.
 It’s unknown if they have English-speaking staff.